jpe90/clp/README.md

 ## Installation

-you'll need the following dependencies:
+In order to build from source, you'll need:

 - a POSIX compliant operating system
 - a C99 Compiler